Rhomboic/PySnake/README.md

 - Up, Down, Left, Right - Direction
 - S - Menu Interaction

-The contents of the game2d folder were provided by the Cornell University CS1110 course Lecturer, Mr Walker White in the Fall of 2021.
+The contents of the game2d folder were provided by the Cornell University CS1110 course lecturer, Mr Walker White, in the Fall of 2021.
 Enjoy!!